siefkenj/IBLODEs/book/typst/modules/module2.typ

 In this module you will learn
 - How to use slope fields and Euler's method to approximate solutions to differential equations.

-Most differential equations do not have _elementary_ solutions.
+Most differential equations do not have explicit _elementary_ solutions.
 That is, solutions which can be written in terms of polynomials, exponentials, logarithms, etc..
 Put another way: most differential equations do not have "nice" solutions.
 However, most ordinary differential equations that you will encounter _will have solutions_ (even though you cannot write them down in terms of other functions you know).